KDE/digikam-doc/right_sidebar/maps_view.rst

 For information about the different map services you can use the drop-down field under the line of buttons.
 Choose a service here and then click the **See more information on the Internet** button to the right.

-The displayed positioning data are actually stored in the image's EXIF tags.
-That allows the location to be read by any other application that can understand EXIF GPS data.
+The displayed positioning data are actually stored in the image's Exif tags.
+That allows the location to be read by any other application that can understand Exif GPS data.